Here's Love: Productions

 This show had also been titled It's Beginning to Look a Lot Like Christmas and Miracle on 34th Street: The Musical.
 The song "It's Beginning to Look a Lot Like Christmas", written by Willson in 1951, is used in the musical, where it is sung in counterpoint to the newly-composed "Pine Cones and Holly Berries".

 Synopsis

 Susan Walker and her mother, Doris, live alone in New York City in the 1960s.
 Doris works in an executive position at Macy's and, at the start of the musical, is busy organizing the Macy's Thanksgiving Day Parade.
 Susan meets an ex-marine named Fred Gaily, who takes it upon himself to rid her of her "realistic" outlook on life by taking her to see Santa Claus at Macy's.
 Kris (Santa) manages to win Susan over while love blooms between Fred and Doris.
 The second act sees Kris appearing in the New York Supreme Court, with Fred helping him defend his sanity.
-In the conclusion, Fred uses the Post Office to prove to the court (and the world) that Santa Claus does exist: Kris Kringle is he.
+In the conclusion, Fred uses the Post Office to prove to the court (and the world) that Santa Claus does exist: Kris Kringle.